ropensci/qualtRics/README.md

 ### Using a configuration file

 qualtRics supports the use of a configuration file to store your Qualtrics credentials.
-Executing `r qualtRics::qualtRicsConfigFile()` returns information that explains how you can do this:
+Executing `qualtRics::qualtRicsConfigFile()` returns information that explains how you can do this:

 ```
 Copy-paste the lines between the dashes into a new plain text file, replace the values for the